 Participation-Once a student has been evaluated in a course using the method indicated in the course description, the instructor may raise or lower the student's grade on the basis of class participation.
-For courses in which the sole method of evaluation listed in this Bulletin is an examination (whether in-class or take-home), a student's grade may be raised or lowered for class participation by only one grade step, e.g., from B to $B+$ , or B to $B-$ , provided that the instructor so notifies the students in the syllabus.
-For all other courses (excluding skills and clinical courses), instructors intending to consider class participation in the final grade determination must state in the syllabus the weight it will be accorded.
+For courses in which the sole method of evaluation listed in this Bulletin is an examination (whether in-class or take-home), a student's grade may be raised or lowered for class participation by only one grade step, e.g., from B to B+, or B to B-, provided that the instructor so notifies the students in the syllabus.
+For all other courses, instructors intending to consider class participation in the final grade determination should state in the syllabus the weight it will be accorded.